-Finally, we evaluate the classification accuracy of SenseTribute's $Unknown\ Labels$ scenario (i.e., output of $Testing\ Module$).
-We compute the classification accuracy in a similar manner to the aforementioned Figure 9, namely purposely degrading the correctness of the training label.
-Only this time, we take the actual empirical results of clustering accuracy from Figure 10(a) instead of the artificial numbers.
+Finally, we evaluate the classification accuracy of SenseTribute's Unknown Labels scenario (i.e., output of Testing Module).
+We compute the classification accuracy in a similar manner to the aforementioned Figure 8, namely purposely degrading the correctness of the training label.
+Only this time, we take the actual empirical results of clustering accuracy from Figure 9 instead of the artificial numbers.
 We apply this strategy rather than directly applying the output of the clustering indices as the training label.
-This is because $Clustering\ Module$ outputs clustered indices, which is at times difficult to map to corresponding ground truth labels.
+This is because Clustering Module outputs clustered indices, which is at times difficult to map to corresponding ground truth labels.
 However, this is necessary when computing the final classification accuracy for evaluation purposes.
 While improving clustering algorithm would certainly help to solve this issue, we concentrate on evaluating the effects of clustering accuracy on classification accuracy.
-Figure 10(b) depicts the effect of the classification accuracy as we vary the number of occupants, where each data point, again depicts an average of all possible $\binom{5}{i}$ combinations, and each combination is an average of 10-fold cross validation (i.e., Leave-One-Out).
+Figure 10 depicts the effect of the classification accuracy as we vary the number of occupants, where each data point, again depicts an average of all possible $\binom{5}{i}$ combinations, and each combination is an average of 10-fold cross validation (i.e., Leave-One-Out).
 We make two interesting observations.
-First, similar to Figure 6(a) of the
+First, similar to Figure 6 of the Known Labels scenario, this figure depicts an intuitive trend of decreasing classification accuracy as the number of occupants increase.
+This trend exists even for the event types that have increasing clustering accuracy with number of occupants from Figure 9.
+This is because the effect of increasing the number of SVM classes outweighs the effect of correct labels.
+Second, we also observe that classification accuracy are relatively lowered compared to Figure 6 of Known Labels scenario due to the incorrect labels.